Ralph Neas: Personal life

+Neas is a baseball fan.
+As a child, his goal was to play third base for the Boston Red Sox.

 In early 1979, Neas received last rites from a Roman Catholic priest after the onset of near-total paralysis which was caused by Guillain–Barré syndrome (also known as "French Polio.")
 After nearly five months in the hospital, much of it on a respirator in the intensive care unit, he recovered, and co-founded the Guillain Barre Syndrome Foundation, whose primary focus is on families affected by the disease.

 Neas married Katherine Beh in 1988, and their daughter Maria was born in 1999.